epinio/docs/docs/installation/other_inst_scenarios/install_epinio_on_rancher.md

 :::note

-If you use an untrusted certificate, you have to click on the URL.
-Accept the security exception and then use the refresh button below the page title.
+If you use an untrusted certificate, when selecting the URL, you need to accept the security exception.
+Then use the refresh button below the page title.
-Now the state will be available and you access the instance by clicking on its name.
+Now the state is available and you access the instance by clicking on its name.

 :::

-Once in your Epinio instance, you can deploy and delete:
+Once using your Epinio instance, you can deploy and delete:
 - applications
 - namespaces
 - configurations.